Super Affordable Super Tuscan

 You can still find the 2010 online (as of the time of writing) for around $40/bottle.
-The current vintage is a bit less.
+The current vintage of this affordable Super Tuscan is a bit less.
 It’s made to be enjoyed right away, if you are into big bracing wines.
 I recommend having patience and waiting a few years, at least – and storing it properly!

 - A Hot Sorrel Drink Recipe with Caribbean Rum - December 15, 2022

 - Easy Oven Roasted Turkey Breast Roll Recipe with Wild Mushrooms and Kale - October 7, 2022